-The Bank maintains a defined contribution retirement plan, the Sterling Bank & Trust 401(k) Profit Sharing and Trust (the "401(k) Plan").
-The 401(k) Plan allows for annual employee pre-tax deferrals or Roth 401(k) contributions and an employer matching contribution up to the lesser of 100% of eligible compensation or the maximum employee deferral permitted under the Internal Revenue Code (in 2022, this was \$20,500 and an additional "catch-up" amount of \$6,500 for employees over age 50).
+The Bank maintains a defined contribution retirement plan, the Sterling Bank & Trust 401(k) Plan (the "401(k) Plan").
+The 401(k) Plan allows for annual employee pre-tax deferrals or Roth 401(k) contributions and an employer matching contribution up to the lesser of 100% of eligible compensation or the maximum employee deferral permitted under the Internal Revenue Code (in 2023, this was \$22,500 and an additional "catch-up" amount of \$7,500 for employees over age 50).
 Under the terms of the 401(k) Plan as in effect in 2020, the Bank made matching contributions in an amount equal to 100% of the lesser of the first 3% of the amount the employee contributed or deferred or 3% of the employee's base salary during such quarter.
 The Bank amended the 401(k) Plan effective as of January 1, 2021 to, among other things, increase the employer matching contributions to 100% of the amount contributed or deferred by the participant up to 6%, which will be immediately vested.
-In addition, beginning with employee matching contributions with respect to the 2021 plan year, the employer matching contributions under the 401(k) Plan are made in the form of stock of the Company to be held in a unitized stock fund.
+In addition, the employee matching contributions with respect to the 2021 and 2022 plan years were made in the form of stock of the Company to be held in a unitized stock fund.
 401(k) Plan participants may direct that their accounts be moved from the company stock unitized stock fund into other investment options.
 Pursuant to previously existing instructions, the independent third party administrator of the company stock unitized stock fund has arranged for the sale of Company shares on the open market from the fund to provide additional liquidity for participants accounts to be directed into other investments under the plan.
 Neither the Company nor any committee, officer or employee of the Company has any input into the decisions of the independent third party administrator, and the administrator has sole discretion, regarding the timing and amount of shares to be sold, with respect to all such sale decisions.
+The employer matching contribution with respect to the 2023 plan year was made in cash.